stripecat/datalinks/README.md

 You need to create two "Scheduled events" in playit live.
 They are there to look after a requested tune.
 If there is no file, the events wont fire.
 This means that the playout will work as normal.
 One event should fire at 10 past the hour and the other one at 40 minutes past the hour.

+1. Create two empty files: C:\ezdatalinks\request\request1.wav and C:\ezdatalinks\request\request2.wav
-1. Call the first "Scheduled event" "Play request from Internet - Slot 1"
+2. Go to PlayIt live and create a scheduled event.Call the first scheduled event "Play request from Internet - Slot 1"
-2. Make it run daily on every hour and at 09 minutes past the hour.
+3. Make it run daily on every hour and at 09 minutes past the hour.
-3. Click "Add action" (green plus sign in the bottom of the Scheduled event).
+4. Click "Add action" (green plus sign in the bottom of the Scheduled event).
-4. Add action to "Insert track" and select From: File and point to the the filename C:\ezdatalinks\request\request1.wav.
+5. Add action to "Insert track" and select From: File and point to the the filename C:\ezdatalinks\request\request1.wav.
    Remember that this file and the whole webserver is just for PlayIt live.
 The API and front should run on an Internet facing server.
-5. Call the second "Scheduled event" "Play request from Internet - Slot 2"
+6. Call the second "Scheduled event" "Play request from Internet - Slot 2"
-6. Click "Add action" (green plus sign in the bottom of the Scheduled event).
+7. Click "Add action" (green plus sign in the bottom of the Scheduled event).
-7. Add action to "Insert track" and select From: File and point to the the filename C:\ezdatalinks\request\request2.wav.
+8. Add action to "Insert track" and select From: File and point to the the filename C:\ezdatalinks\request\request2.wav.

 With this the backend is setup properly.

 # Web frontend

 The front end needs the ticket generator and code.
 Those are located under the folder "Extras/Frontend" in the package.
 Upload the structure to your frontend.
 Request.php is the page that you use to request tunes.
 It's rather raw, so you can use it with your own CSS-structure.